-Bookcase two is put together in record time.
+We put bookcase two together in record time.

-‘Where the smaller ones are,’ I say, pointing to the existing bookcases.
+‘Where the smaller ones are.’
+I point to the existing bookcases.
 ‘We’ll need to move them first.’

 He lifts one.

 But it’s too late.
-The top shelf is already falling, making its way towards his foot.
+The top shelf is already making its way towards his foot.

 Behind me, Chris lets out another scream.